Pylons/waitress/docs/runner.rst

         --listen=[::1]:8080
         --listen=*:8080

-    This option may be used multiple times to listen on multipe sockets.
+    This option may be used multiple times to listen on multiple sockets.
     A wildcard for the hostname is also supported and will bind to both IPv4/IPv6 depending on whether they are enabled or disabled.